UCSB-AMPLab/sondondo/docs/date-values.md

 A `standardized` parameter can be set to `True` to try to transform dates written in different formats to a valid date.
 If this parameter is used, it's not necessary to use the `cleaning` parameter as the method will apply both actions.

+> ⚠️ Applying this method slightly increases the number of valid dates.
+However, it also removes all textual clues that could be used to infer a birth date.

 ## Cases

 This are some of the cases found in the data and some suggestions to fix them: